jooooel/TIL/README.md

 [📝 Exploring Kubernetes Operator Pattern](https://iximiuz.com/en/posts/kubernetes-operator-pattern/) - Mostly about CRDs and the kubernetes API.

+[📝 For the Love of God, Stop Using CPU Limits on Kubernetes](https://home.robusta.dev/blog/stop-using-cpu-limits) - A post about why you shouldn't set CPU limits on pods.

 ## Cassandra
 [▶️ Introduction to Apache Cassandra](https://www.youtube.com/watch?v=B_HTdrTgGNs)